AlviDab/Mangroves_ClimateChange/README.md

-# Protecting climate-resilient mangroves requires a small increase in the global protected area estate
+# Protecting climate-resilient mangroves requires a small increase in the global protected area

-In this repository is reported the code to run the prioritisation and produce the figures of the study "Protecting climate-resilient mangroves requires a small increase in the global protected area estate".
+In this repository is reported the code to run the prioritisation and produce the figures of the study "Protecting climate-resilient mangroves requires a small increase in the global protected area".

 The code should be run sequentially.